KMahoney/kmahoney.github.io/_posts/2016-01-13-tests-vs-types.markdown

 possibilities, you have the holy grail.
 No exceptions, no infinite loops, no incorrect results, no errors.

+There is a hitch: this is not quite true in Haskell.
+Haskell values can also be a bottom type (such as `undefined` or `error`) so we don't have 'complete' coverage.

 Further reading: [There are Only Four Billion Floats–So Test Them All!](https://randomascii.wordpress.com/2014/01/27/theres-only-four-billion-floatsso-test-them-all/)

-Unfortunately our domain in this example is infinite, so tests can only show that our code works for a finite set of examples.
+Regardless, our domain in this example is infinite, so tests can only show that our code works for a finite set of examples.

 ### Analysis